 DIRECTIONS:

-Mushroom/Kombu Broth (Make this first and cool thoroughly):
+this first and cool thoroughly):

 Soak the mushrooms and kombu in the boiling water, covered, for about 30 minutes, then strain.
 Freeze the mushrooms for future use in recipes, if you have no use for them right away.
 Discard the kombu.

-To cool off the broth quickly, place it in a shallow dish or bowl and place in the freezer until cool.
+place in the freezer until cool.
 DO NOT use hot broth in the Wet Mix!
-Hot liquid will make the seitan stringy.

-For the Wet Mix, blend all of the ingredients until very smooth in a blender or food processor.
+the Wet Mix, blend all of the ingredients until very smooth

 Divide the dough into 4 equal pieces.
 Roll each one out on a clean countertop with a rolling pin to make a rectangle about 3/4-inch thick.
 Cut each rectangle into 4 squares (more or less).
 Roll the squares out to about 3/8″-thick.
 The pieces will be thicker after cooking.
 Repeat until you have rolled all the dough out this way: